php-fig/www.php-fig.org/faq/index.markdown

 ## Do voting members have to comply to the standards?

-No. Becoming a voting member on the PHP-FIG in no way forces a member or project to implement every - or any - accepted PSR’s.
-Projects have to consider backwards- compatability issues when upgrading and make the changes at the right time, so it is assumed most projects will eventually adopt, but it is not a requirement.
+No. Becoming a voting member on the PHP-FIG in no way forces a member or project to implement every - or any - accepted PSRs.
+Projects have to consider backwards- compatibility issues when upgrading and make the changes at the right time, so it is assumed most projects will eventually adopt, but it is not a requirement.